 The Tornado T2 2206 motor is a new product from Brotherhobby.
 In this review we will be taking a close look at the 2600KV version, and compare the performance with some other motors of the same class on a thrust stand.

-This tutorial aims to help you understand the basics of multirotor motors and propellers, which will help you choose the suitable motor and propellers for your quadcopter build.
-There are some general rules you can follow, and considerations to bear in mind when choosing the optimal and effective motor and propeller combination.
+This tutorial aims to help you understand the basics of mini quad motors, which will help you choose the optimal and effective motor for your quadcopter build.
 Read More

 In this post we are reviewing the Arris D2205 2300KV motor for mini quad, giving it a close look and testing it on thrust stand comparing the result to RCX SE2205 and Cobra 2204 motors.